JorgeSebastianML/P.E.R.-Lab/README.md

 3. In Unity open the project, select the robot and in the options bar on the right and change the behavior type to default.
 4. Open a terminal at the address where the Unity ML-Agents Toolkit repository was downloaded and run the following command: ```mlagents-learn config/ppo/Tesis.yaml --run-id=Tesis```
 5. run the simulation in Unity.

+## Instructions for running the simulation with the trained model
+1. Clone the repository.
+2. In Unity open the project, select the robot and in the options bar on the right and change the behavior type to default.

 ## Requirements
 * Unity 5 Version >=2019.